Boundary actions of Bass-Serre Trees and the applications to $C^*$-algebras: Acknowledgements

-The authors should like to thank Petr Naryshkin, Tron Omland, and Jack Spielberg for helpful comments.
+The authors would like to thank Petr Naryshkin, Tron Omland, and Jack Spielberg for helpful comments.
 In addition, the authors are very grateful to Ashot Minasyan and Motiejus Valiunas for kindly communicating with them that $C^*$-simplicity of one-relator groups and $\text{GBS}_1$ groups have been proven in \cite{M-V}, bringing their attention to \cite{Button3}, and other useful comments on acylindrical hyperbolic groups after the first version of the paper is posted on arXiv.
+Moreover, the authors would like to thank the anonymous referee for very helpful comments on the paper.
+W. Y. is partially supported by National Key R \& D Program of China (SQ2020YFA070059) and National Natural Science Foundation of China (No. 12131009 and No.12326601).